 2. All the premiums go towards the face amount and that keeps the policy premium down leaving you with a policy that will last the rest of your life.
 This policy design will not terminate while you are still alive and leave you standing there holding an empty bag.
 This is permanent life insurance that will last you the rest of your life.
 This is the whole point of life insurance, to be able to pay out upon your demise and financially protect your family members.

 The best time to purchase life insurance is when you are young.

-Life insurance agents can give you the proper advice you need at no cost.
+Life insurance agents and brokers can give you the proper advice you need at absolutely no cost what so ever.